Recharging for a more sustainable future

 Almost everything we use in our daily lives – from our cell phones to tablets, notebooks to laptops, and smartwatches – is powered by batteries and needs charging.
 In addition, the number of electric cars is steadily rising around the world, and their batteries need charging as well.

 People are gradually understanding and accepting that batteries need a recharge to keep working.
-As a result, over the years, recharging of batteries has become less of a disruption.
+As a result, recharging batteries has become less of a disruption over the years.

 To make it even more convenient for customers and ease away the perception that rechargeable batteries as complicated, IKEA has also launched a more affordable battery charger.